 Sure, messaging apps and mobile-friendly platforms are faster ways to reach most parents.
 But don't forget how useful a class webpage can be as a catchall for general class information.
 For years, Weebly has provided solid, free website options for teachers.
 It's never a bad idea to offer students and parents a one-stop shop for your class with links and other information that can be valuable year-round.

-It should go without saying, of course, that you always want to keep your students' (and parents') privacy and safety in mind no matter what kind of online parent-outreach strategy you use.
+No matter what kind of online parent-outreach strategy you use, it should go without saying, of course, to always keep your students' (and parents') privacy and safety in mind.
 Never post anything to a public forum that contains anyone's personally identifiable information, and be cognizant of what "private" really means on various social platforms.
-As always, no matter what platform you're using, it's best to keep posts brief, informative, and professional.
+For more information, be sure to check out our post, "Protecting Student Privacy on Social Media."
+And no matter where you connect, remember to keep your posts brief, helpful, informative, and professional.

 Do you have other favorite tools for parent communication?
 Log in and let us know in the comments.